NuevoFoundation/workshops/content/english/java-datastructures/hashmaps/methods.md

 Using the `get()` method, we call `addresses.get("Jun")` and returns Jun's address.
 ![image](../../img/hashmapgraphic2.png)

-Those are some of the most basic methods of the hashmap.
-Other methods may include the `remove()` method, which removes an item or the `size()` method which returns how many items are in the hashmap.
+Those are some of the most basic methods of the HashMap.
+Other methods may include the `remove()` method, which removes an item or the `size()` method which returns how many items are in the HashMap.
 We will give more examples to let you try it out in the next page!